clintonnzedimma/laravel_ice_fire/README.md

 <li>
 To get  delete a book send a DELETE request to http://localhost:8000/api/v1/books/:id.

-An  alternative way to delete a book is send a POST request to http://localhost:8000/api/v1/books/:id/delete
+An  alternative way to delete a book is to send a POST request to http://localhost:8000/api/v1/books/:id/delete
 </li>

 <li>